XXXenophile (collectible card game)

-XXXenophile is a collectible card game based on the XXXenophile comic book, and was published by Slag-Blah Entertainment in 1996.
+XXXenophile is a mature-themed science fiction and fantasy collectible card game based on the XXXenophile comic book, and was published by Slag-Blah Entertainment in 1996.

-Gameplay

-XXXenophile is a mature-themed collectible science fiction/fantasy card game.

 Publication history

 A collectible card game based on the XXXenophile comic was created, with game mechanics designed by James Ernest;

 it was the first adult-themed CCG (with adult mechanics—some cards contained directions for the player to remove a piece of clothing).
 It was designed after positive reader reaction to the tenth issue of the comic's cover, which showed cards for a hypothetical XXXenophile CCG.

 In 2001 this game was reworked into a non-adult, non-collectible card game called Girl Genius: The Works, based on the Foglios' comic Girl Genius.

+Reception

+Pyramid magazine reviewed XXXenophile and stated that "Taking XXXenophile that seriously would be difficult, as well as perverse; the instructions and most of the rules are actually printed in mini-comic form to prevent this, and you can learn the basics during your coffee break."